foundry-vtt-community/wiki.js/development/guides/System-Development-for-Beginners/System-Development-Part-1-I-Made-This.md

 1d.
 Open the system.json file and change the values to suit your needs.
 We’ll want to make sure that:

--   “name”: “yoursystemname” - matches the folder name of your new system exactly
+-   `"name": "yoursystemname"` - matches the folder name of your new system exactly

 -   All other relevant data is completed in this list

 -   We credit Atropos in our description.
 We are stealing his code after all.

--   “description”: “A rudimentary implementation of <yoursystemhere> for Foundry VTT, based entirely on the Simple Worldbuilding System for Foundry designed by Atropos.”
+-   `"description": "A rudimentary implementation of <yoursystemhere> for Foundry VTT, based entirely on the Simple Worldbuilding System for Foundry designed by Atropos."`

 -   Note: if you aren’t intending to distribute this system (or at least not yet) you can leave url, manifest, and download as a ‘blank string’ (empty quotations).